stoneacre/beautiful-jekyll/_posts/2017-05-18-best-cell-phone-plans.md

 ### International Service

-In 2017, there are a huge number of services which can make international calling a breeze.
+Currently, there are a huge number of services which can make international calling a breeze.
 Skype, Facetime, and even Facebook all provide video calling services which are many times free or come with very little cost.
 What if your abuela doesn’t have a computer or would prefer a simple phone call?
 It’s this type of situation which might require a true international calling plan.

 In general, T-Mobile is considered a leader in providing international roaming coverage.
 The T-Mobile One plan provides 2G data coverage and unlimited texting in over 140 countries.
 Talk costs are just $0.20 per minute.